dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 The two XML namespace (`xmlns`) declarations refer to URIs on microsoft.com.
 However, there's no content at these URIs, and they basically function as version identifiers.

-The first XML namespace declaration means that tags defined within the XAML file with no prefix refer to classes in .NET MAUI, for example `ContentPage`.
+The first XML namespace declaration means that tags defined within the XAML file with no prefix refer to classes in .NET MAUI, for example <xref:Microsoft.Maui.Controls.ContentPage>.
 The second namespace declaration defines a prefix of `x`.
 This is used for several elements and attributes that are intrinsic to XAML itself and which are supported by other implementations of XAML.
 However, these elements and attributes are slightly different depending on the year embedded in the URI. .NET MAUI supports the [2009 XAML specification](/dotnet/desktop/xaml-services/xaml-2009-language-features).

 At the end of the first tag, the `x` prefix is used for an attribute named `Class`.
 Because the use of this `x` prefix is virtually universal for the XAML namespace, XAML attributes such as `Class` are almost always referred to as `x:Class`.
 The `x:Class` attribute specifies a fully qualified .NET class name: the `MainPage` class in the `MyMauiApp` namespace.
-This means that this XAML file defines a new class named `MainPage` in the `MyMauiApp` namespace that derives from `ContentPage` (the tag in which the `x:Class` attribute appears).
+This means that this XAML file defines a new class named `MainPage` in the `MyMauiApp` namespace that derives from <xref:Microsoft.Maui.Controls.ContentPage> (the tag in which the `x:Class` attribute appears).

 The `x:Class` attribute can only appear in the root element of a XAML file to define a derived C# class.
 This is the only new class defined in the XAML file.
 Everything else that appears in a XAML file is instead simply instantiated from existing classes and initialized.